Wood Fetish

 Overview

-Wood fetishism is a very rare material fetish in which wood, or objects made of wood, becomes a focus of erotic interest for its own sake (its grain, weight, scent, warmth, and worked surfaces.
-It belongs to the broad family of object and material fetishes, alongside attractions to leather, silk, rubber, or metal, where the appeal lies in the substance itself rather than in any person.
-This article documents the interest at the only depth the record permits) glossary depth, and is deliberately descriptive and non-explicit.
+Wood fetish, sometimes given the pseudo-clinical name xylophilia, is a very rare material fetish in which wood or wooden objects become an erotic focus for their own sake: the grain, the weight, the scent, the warmth, the worked and polished surface.
+It belongs to the family of object and material fetishes alongside leather, silk, rubber and metal, where the appeal sits in the substance rather than in a person.
+The record here is thin, and this article is honest about that, documenting the interest at the depth the sources actually permit, which is glossary depth.

 History & origins

-Unlike feet, hair, or leather, wood was never singled out in the founding sexological catalogues, so its history is essentially the history of a label rather than of a documented clinical phenomenon.
+Feet, hair and leather were singled out in the founding sexological catalogues.
+Wood was not, so what follows is the history of a label rather than of a documented clinical phenomenon.

 Clinical lineage

-- 1886: The Greek-derived -philia naming convention that produces "xylophilia" was popularised by Richard von Krafft-Ebing's Psychopathia Sexualis, the work that established the modern vocabulary for cataloguing sexual interests.
-Krafft-Ebing did discuss object- and material-directed fetishism in general terms, but wood as a specific target does not appear in his case material.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis establishes the modern vocabulary for cataloguing sexual interests and popularises the Greek-derived -philia convention that later produces "xylophilia".
+Krafft-Ebing discusses object- and material-directed fetishism in general terms, but wood is not a target anywhere in his case material.

 Distinction from dendrophilia